htc-class/homework-site/src/markdown-pages/week-31.md

 ---

-- go to the HTC _group_ on GitLab, and find the repo called `week-31-cars`
+- NOTE: make sure you have done the GitLab homework first.
+Go to the HTC _group_ on GitLab, and find the repo called `week-31-cars`
 - make your own **fork** of the repo
 - clone the repo down into a `~/www/week31` dir that you create after ssh-ing in to the HTC computer.
 - once it's cloned, cd into the repo, and make and switch to a **new branch**.